Dryad Concept Art

 Finally, here she is without the leaves in her hair: https://photos.app.goo.gl/KELcWNvfsn5KjmBa8

 I personally think that this dryad turned out better than the first one.
-For this one especially, I wanted to play with the design and show how the different layering and silhouette of Greek dress could be used to convert the type of tree—in this case, tall and stately.
+For this one especially, I wanted to play with the design and show how the different layering and silhouette of Greek dress could be used to convey the type of tree—in this case, tall and stately.
 I was going for rather statuesque figure, though I’m not sure about the leaves in her hair.

 This was a fun experiment, and I’d love to know you think!
 Should I draw more dryads in this style?